neutrium/thermo.eos.iapws97/README.md

 		ic		// Ionisation constant
 	}

+#### Typescript

+If you are using Typescript the return valve from the solve method will be an instance of the State class from the @neutrium/thermo package.

+#### Errors

 If you try and calculate the properties outside the range of applicability as specified by IAWPS an exception will be thrown.

-## Optional Neutrium Convert Support

-NeutriumJS.steam has optional support for the [NeutriumJS.convert](https://github.com/NativeDynamics/NeutriumJS.convert) module.
-Just include it before the steam modules:

-	<script charset="utf-8" src="path-to-lib/neutriumJS.convert.min.js"></script>
-	<script charset="utf-8" src="path-to-lib/neutriumJS.thermo.IAPWS97.min.js"></script>

-Then you can get NeutriumJS.thermo.IAPWS97 to return results as Qty objects:
+#### @neutrium/quantity Support

+This package allows properties of the `State` class to be converted to [Neutrium Quantities](https://github.com/neutrium/quantity).

+Simply request the results of the solve method as quantities:

-	var result = NeutriumJS.thermo.IAPWS97.PT.solve(3, 300).asQty();
+	var result = IAPWS97_EoS.solve(3000000, 300).asQty();

 This will allow you to easily convert each property as required:

-	var psi = result.P.to('psi');
+	var psi = result.p.to('psi');

-See the  the NeutriumJS.convert [readme](https://github.com/NativeDynamics/NeutriumJS.convert/blob/master/README.md) for more info.
+See the NeutriumJS.Quantity [readme](https://github.com/neutrium/quantity/blob/master/README.md) for more info.

 ## Testing

-NeutriumJS Steam is currently tested using all applicable tests provided in the IAWPS papers listed above.
-To run the tests, after cloning the repo install all npm and bower dependencies then run the default gulp task.
+This pacakge is currently tested using all applicable tests provided in the IAWPS papers listed above.
+To run the tests, after cloning and installing package dependences via npm and run `npm task build` at the terminal.

 ## Donations